keisukeirie/quickdraw_prediction_model/README.md

 # quickdraw_prediction_model
 this is my repository for the quick draw prediction model project
+_last updated: 6/27/2017_

 ## Introduction: